debarshee2004/debarshee2004/README.md

 <br />

 **Hello👋👋, My name is Debarshee Chakraborty.** I am a seasoned Data Engineer with a passion for harnessing cutting-edge technology to drive innovation.
-With extensive expertise in cloud computing, I excel in architecting scalable and efficient solution an platforms like AWS and GCP.
+With extensive expertise in cloud computing, I excel in architecture scalable and efficient solution an platforms like AWS and GCP.
 My proficiency in Data Engineer empowers me to extract actionable insights from complex datasets, facilitating data-driven decision-making.
 Equipped with a versatile skill set in Python, Java, and C. I thrive in diverse programming landscapes.
 Committed to stay at the forefront of technological advancements, I am dedicated to crafting intelligent solutions that transform businesses and enhance user experience.

 # 🚀 **Fun Fact**

 <img align="left" height="90" src="https://raw.githubusercontent.com/hicodersofficial/images/main/giphy%20(2).gif" style="margin-right: 2rem;">

-• 🔭 I’m currently working on **Something Cool**! <br/>
+- 🔭 I’m currently working on **Something Cool**! <br/>
-• 👯 I’m looking to collaborate on **Cool Project**.<br/>
+- 👯 I’m looking to collaborate on **Cool Project**.<br/>
-• 💬 Ask me about **Data Engineering**.<br/>
+- 💬 Ask me about **Data Engineering**.<br/>
-• 📫 Reach me out at [**Linkedin**](https://www.linkedin.com/in/debarshee-chakraborty-a88b47266/)<br/>
+- 📫 Reach me out, on my **Socials.**<br/>

 # 🌏 **Connect with me**